chungheising/chungheising.github.io/_publications/2023_10_Private_Credit_as_a_Structural_Allocation.md

 ---

-### Key points
+### Key Points / Implications

-- Private credit persists because it has become permanent capital, not a temporary dislocation trade.
+- Private credit is not solely a cyclical phenomenon but has become a structural component of institutional portfolios.
-- Institutional outcomes are increasingly determined by governance and operating controls, not category labels.
+- Governance practices (e.g., LP oversight, valuation transparency) now drive outcomes more than market timing.
-- LP oversight, transparency, and conflicts management become central as strategies scale.
+- Allocators and managers must prioritize governance systems over opportunistic entry points for long-term performance.

 ---